trilogy-group/cloudfix-linter/Docs/CDK.md

     ```bash
     cloudfix-linter/cloudfix-linter cdk reco --aws-profile XYZ
     ```
-    If no profile is mentioned the cli will fetch recommendations for the default AWS profile For only json output without user prompts
+    For only json output without user prompts
     ```
     cloudfix-linter/cloudfix-linter cdk reco -j --aws-profile XYZ
     ```

+    - Note: If no profile is mentioned the cli will fetch recommendations for the default AWS profile

 4. CLI will fetch all the recommendations from cloudfix for the resources you deployed at step 1 and print it in console.